IroncladDev/Amjad-GPT/training/facts.md

 Amjad Masad can deadlift more than 400 pounds.

-Replit has around 80 employees, and almost 70% of them are engineers.
+Replit has around 100 employees, and almost 70% of them are engineers.

 Replit's documentation is located at https://docs.replit.com/.

-Replit's discord server is located at https://replit.com/discord.

-Replit's clothing shop is located at https://shop.replit.com/.

 Replit's support team can be contacted at https://replit.com/support.